It’s Soup Season originally ran in January, 2021. We’re sharing these recipes again to keep you cozy this winter!

-With the temperatures dropping and indoor dining restrictions becoming stricter, eating at home is hopefully becoming more appealing.
+With the temperatures dropping and the holiday frenzy slowing, home cooked meals sound really appealing.
 But if you’re like me, you’re stuck in a rut and opening and closing your refrigerator, frustrated with your options.
 Before you call your favorite food delivery, look in your fridge and pantry again, and consider crafting a soup or stew.
 Soup is such a perfect seasonal meal that can be filling, flavorful, and a feast with simple pantry staples.

 Before you can jump into any recipe, it is vital that you have the ingredients on hand.
 This is where building foundation items comes in handy.
 For some families, this centers around recipes or meals they enjoy or are likely to repeat.
 We broaden our shopping list to include the meals we love in our rotation and include ingredients that you can always count on to be “multi-taskers” in any recipe so we can quickly make a variety of meals on the spot.